agiliq/agiliq-jekyll/_posts/2010-12-04-experiments-in-url-design.markdown

 ---
-layout: post
+layout: default
 title:  "Experiments in URL design."
 date:   2010-12-04 15:41:47+05:30
 categories: apps
 author: shabda
 ---
 Keeping url structure sane plays a major role in user experience, by making it easy to go to specific pages and navigate the site.
 Some real world urls and how they could have been better follow.

 ----------------------